Proscar

 Frequently Asked Questions

-How long does it take for Proscar to work for an enlarged prostate?
+How long does Proscar take to work?

 Dr. Ross Elledge